corda/corda/docs/source/serialization-default-evolution.rst

         // Class post addition of property c data class Example1 (val a: Int, b: String, c: Int) { // (B)
              @DeprecatedConstructorForDeserialization(1)
-             constructor (a: Int, b: String) : this(a, b, 0) // 0 has been determind as a sensible default
+             constructor (a: Int, b: String) : this(a, b, 0) // 0 has been determined as a sensible default }

-        }

-For this to work we have had to add a new constructor that allows nodes in state B to create an instance from a serialised form of A. A sensible default for the missing value is provided for instantiation of the non null property
+For this to work we have had to add a new constructor that allows nodes in state B to create an instance from a serialised form of A. A sensible default for the missing value is provided for instantiation of the non null property.

 .. note:: The ``@DeprecatedConstructorForDeserialization`` annotation is important, this signifies to the
     serialization framework that this constructor should be considered for building instances of the object when evolution is required.

-    Furthermore, the integer parameter passed to the constructor indicates a precedence order, see the discussion below
+    Furthermore, the integer parameter passed to the constructor indicates a precedence order, see the discussion below.

-As before, instances of state A will be able to deserialize serialized forms of state B as it will simply treat them as if the property has been removed (As from it's perspective, they will have been)
+As before, instances of state A will be able to deserialize serialized forms of state B as it will simply treat them as if the property has been removed (as from it's perspective, they will have been.)

 Constructor Versioning